How Do I Prepare My Home Office Tax Report for Business Taxes?

 - Costs of home repairs during the year that can be shown to include your office space.
 For example, repairing the whole roof would include your office area, but if you put a new patio on the other side of the house, it is not related to your business and won't be deductible.

 - Damage to your home as a result of a casualty loss during the year; for example, home losses from storms, fire, flooding can be deductible for the business portion of your home.

 - Utility costs, such as electricity, gas, trash, water and sewer.
 (Telephone expenses are discussed below)

 - Other home expenses like Internet service and your home phone, that can be divided between your business and home in percentages

 - For home depreciation deduction you will need (a) information on the fair market value of your home on the date you first used it for business, or (b) the purchase price (excluding land) plus major improvements minus casualty losses or other changes to your home's basis.
 Let your tax preparer make the calculation on this item.

-- For direct expenses related to your home office use of your home, include documentation of the amount spent during the year.
-These expenses may not be deductible on Form 8829, but they should be deductible on your Schedule C.
+For direct expenses related to your home office use of your home, include documentation of the amount spent during the year.
+These expenses may not be deductible on Form 8829, but they should be deductible on your small business tax form Schedule C.

 Reporting Home Office Deductions